[Minor revision—posted 5/11/20 (replaces 5/8/18 edition)]

 (4) The effect of the use upon the potential market for or value of the copyrighted work.

-In addition, the purpose for which the work is used must generally fall within one of the following categories: criticism, comment, news reporting, teaching, scholarship, or research.
+In addition, the purpose for which the work is used must generally fall within one of the following categories: criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research.

 2. Guidelines for the Use of Printed Material